ckeditor/ckeditor5/packages/ckeditor5-ui/docs/framework/guides/external-ui.md

 		const editor = this.editor;
 		const view = this.view;
 		const editingView = editor.editing.view;

+		// Make sure the EditorUIView is rendered.
+This will, for instance, create a place for UI elements
+		// like floating panels detached from the main editor UI in DOM. this._view.render();

 		// Create an editing root in the editing layer.
 It will correspond with the
 		// document root created in the constructor().